.50 CALIBER HEADSTAMPS

 WRA = Winchester Repeating Arms - New Haven, Connecticut.

-If you have additional information or would like to contribute a photo of a headstamp, please contact me.
-Headstamp images are approximately 2.3x actual size.
+If you have additional information or would like to contribute an additional or better photo of a headstamp,

 Des Moines Ordnance Plant